 The Community Energy Knowledge-Action Partnership (CEKAP), funded by the Social Sciences and Humanities Research Council, supports collaborative efforts between academic researchers and community energy planning practitioners with the goal of better understanding, and facilitating, positive changes through the implementation of community energy plans.
+The outputs from this partnership can be found in the 'resources' section of this website and in our blog posts.

 WHY COMMUNITY ENERGY PLANNING?